 Breadcrumbs, breadboards, and breadwinners.
 Two of which will provide you with a delicious and nutritious meal enough to feed a family, one will provide you with the foundational playground to which your PCB board design will spawn from.
 I will save you time, effort, and many awkward encounters by telling you that if you go around trying to stick jumper leads into breadwinners around town, your design will most likely not succeed.

 Similarly, you will likely not maintain proper signal integrity amongst other issues if you try to route your CPU through a mountain of breadcrumbs.
-Let’s loave the questions behind conclude that breadboards are what you use for your PCB design.
-All jokes aside, breadboards are likely going to be in the desk drawer of every PCB designer and will likely be the first place you will turn when in need of a sandbox style domain for you to test your new designs on.
+Let’s leave the questions behind conclude that breadboards are what you use for your PCB design.
+All jokes aside, breadboards are likely going to be in the desk drawer of every printed circuit board and will likely be the first place you will turn when in need of a sandbox style domain for you to test your new designs on.